ryuujo1573/OpenCampus/README.md

 Community managed development, with the vast on campus students who are interested in improving shared experiences and/or practicing team-collaboration and large-scale application development, is highly appreciated.

-## The very first step

-To make sure everything realizable, we need to pave the tiles for those may become interested to evaluate and start.

-The very first step to take, is keeping things cool and fun.

-We can start to iterate through these procedures

-1. Architecture design
-2. Workflow setup
-3. Forum (discuss & survey)